dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 For pointer and nuint globals, the value may be assumed to fit in a 64-bit unsigned integer.
 For nint globals, the value may be assumed to fit in a 64-bit signed integer.

-If the value is given as `{"indirect": int}` then the value is stored in an auxiliary array that is part of the data contract descriptor.
+If the value is given as a single-element array `[ int ]` then the value is stored in an auxiliary array that is part of the data contract descriptor.
 Only in-memory data descriptors may have indirect values; baseline data descriptors may not have indirect values.

 Rationale: This allows tooling to generate the in-memory data descriptor as a single constant string.
 For pointers, the address can be stored at a known offset in an in-proc